raffg/fraudulent-event-detection/README.md

 - Ticket pricing information was extracted from the 'ticket_types' field.

 ## Model Specifications
-Grid search was performed, with 10-fold cross validation, to identify the optimal hyperparameters for regularizing the logistic regression, optimizing for recall.
-We also tried optimizing for accuracy, F1, and ROC_AUC.
+Grid search was performed, with 10-fold cross validation, to assess various models and hyperparameters:

-The optimal parameters, identified while optimizing for recall are:
-- Type of regularization:
+- Logistic regression with regularization
+- Random forest
+- Gradient boosting

+The optimal model was gradient boosting with the following hyperparameters:
-- Lambda parameter for regularization:
+-

 ## Model Results
 Our logistic regression, with 10-fold cross validation, performed with the following metrics on the training data:
-- Accuracy:
+- Accuracy: 0.979
-- Precision:
+- Precision: 0.908
-- Recall:
+- Recall: 0.855
+- F1: 0.881

 ## About the App